DPDK/dpdk/doc/guides/prog_guide/libpcap_ring_based_poll_mode_drv.rst

 Rings-based PMD
 ~~~~~~~~~~~~~~~

-To run an Intel® DPDK application on a machine without any Ethernet devices, a pair of ring-based rte_ethdevs can be used as below.
+To run a DPDK application on a machine without any Ethernet devices, a pair of ring-based rte_ethdevs can be used as below.
 The device names passed to the --vdev option must start with eth_ring and take no additional parameters.
 Multiple devices may be specified, separated by commas.